FHLB Dallas FORTIFIED Fund

 FORTIFIED funds may only be accessed through a member institution.
 FHLB Dallas does not provide funds directly to consumers.

-Application materials for 2025 will be posted on our website by April 15, 2025.
-Members are required to collect & verify all information as indicated above.
+Application materials are posted in the resources tab.
+Members are required to collect and verify all information.
 These documents should not be submitted to FHLB Dallas at the time of initial request, although FHLB Dallas reserves the right to review all documentation.
 Members must retain all documentation through the duration of the project.

 FORTIFIED is a voluntary construction and re-roofing program developed by the Insurance Institute for Business & Home Safety, after decades of research, to reduce the damage caused by severe weather.
 To qualify for FORTIFIED Fund grants, homes must meet the FORTIFIED Roof™ standard and earn a FORTIFIED Roof designation.
 This requires verification that the installation and materials meet the standard and have been documented by a certified FORTIFIED evaluator.
 For further assistance about the FORTIFIED building process, please contact Smart Home America at 855.742.7233.